grafana/k6-chaos/README.md

 ## Pod Disruption

-The `PodDisruptor` class allows disruption a Pod
+The `PodDisruptor` class allows disruption of Pods

 Methods:

-`constructor`: creates an disruptor for a pod
+`constructor`: creates a pod disruptor

     Parameters:
       client: k8s client from xk6-kubernetes
-      pod: name
-      namespace:
-      options: options
+      options:
+        - namespace: namespace for selecting target pod(s)
+        - selector: labels for selecting target pod(s).
+An empty selector matches all pods
+        - picker: strategy used for picking pod(s) to disrupt from potential targets.
+          Presenlty the only suppored value is 'ramdom' (one random pod)

 `kill`: kill pod

 `slowdownNetwork`: delays network traffic for the pod
     Parameters:
       options: controls the delay attack
         - delay: average delay in network packages (in milliseconds)